MTA Logo

 Metropolitan Transportation Authority Logo

-Retaining the cobalt-colored disc, designers from the studio Siegel+Gale changed the interior part of the emblem.
-They inscribed all three glyphs of the abbreviation, and to fit them compactly without losing readability, the developers arranged them in decreasing size order.
+Retaining the cobalt-colored disc, designers at the studio Siegel+Gale changed the emblem’s interior.
+They inscribed all three glyphs of the abbreviation, and to fit them compactly without losing readability, the developers arranged them in decreasing order of size.
 That is, the first letter is the largest, the second is medium-sized, and the third is the smallest.
-Such diversity helped to organize the space properly, despite the fact that the left part of “M” merged with the edge, making the circle open: it literally goes beyond the bounds of the emblem.
+Such diversity helped to organize the space properly, even though the left part of “M” merged with the edge, making the circle open: it literally goes beyond the bounds of the emblem.

 Font and Colors